stooged/Klipper-Plugins/README.md

 ## emailer.py

-emailer.py is used to send email notifications on print completion and error using smtp
+emailer.py is used to send email notifications on print completion and error using smtp.

-upload the `emailer.py` file to `/home/pi/klipper/klippy/extras/` or the klippy/extras directory within your klipper install
+upload the `emailer.py` file to `/home/pi/klipper/klippy/extras/` or the klippy/extras directory within your klipper install.

-to use it you must use the ssh console and install these packages into the klippy environment using the following command
+to use it you must use the ssh console and install these packages into the klippy environment using the following command.

 ```